 - The CommonName should be a simple name typically the name of a nearby landmark, or a nearby side-street or (in some cases) the name of the street on which the stop is located.
-It should NOT be a composite of two street names or of a landmark and a street name and it should NOT include details which should fall within the Indicator field, as this could interfere with other uses of the data or cause unnecessary duplication.
-The aim should be to have a unique name for each obvious group of stops (pairs or stop areas) within a single "Iocality" a name that is shared between stops that belong to that pair or to that stop area, but which is otherwise unique within that Locality.
+It should NOT be a composite of two street names or of a landmark and a street name and it should NOT include details which should fall within the Indicator field.
+The aim should be to have a unique name for each obvious group of stops (pairs or stop areas) within a single "locality" a name that is shared between stops that belong to that pair or to that stop area, but which is otherwise unique within that Locality.

 - The Indicator is intended to be a very short way of qualifying which stop (of two or more that may have the same CommonName) is being referred to, and is a qualifier to the CommonName.
-So these could be items such as: o/s, opp, adj, Bay1, Stance B, Stop C, o/s 23, E-bound.
-The test that should be applied is "does this Indicator work well with this CommonName?" so good examples of this combination would be:
+So these could be items such as:- o/s, opp, adj, Bay1, Stance B, Stop C, o/s 23, E-bound.
+The test that should be applied is "does this Indicator work well with this CommonName?"- so good examples of this combination would be :

 - St Peter's Church, opp

 - Coronation Street, adj

 - Post Office, o/s

 - Bus Station, Bay 1

 - War Memorial, stop C

 - High Street, o/s 23

 - Redfield Farm, E-bound

-- In contrast, indicators to avoid include:- blank fields, N/A, sequential numbers (especially when used simply to fill the field), in vicinity (especially when used generally on all stops), anything that duplicates what is already in the street name or common name and fillers such as "---"
+- In contrast, indicators to avoid include:- blank fields, N/A, sequential numbers (especially when used simply to fill the field), in vicinity (especially when used generally on all stops), anything that duplicates what is already in the street name or common name and fillers such as ---

-One final example below shows how using an indicator can make a stop name clear and unique to passengers:-
+One final example below shows how use of the indicator can make a stop name clear and unique to passengers:-